-As demonstrated above in section AA-T-2-2, Anger Avenue consistently achieved effluent quality that met or exceeded design objectives.
-The Final Effluent annual average quality achieved in 2023 was equivalent with the MECP design objectives for advanced treatment plants.
-The observed annual average for CBOD was less than 5 mg/L, the observed annual average for TSS was less than 7 mg/L, while the annual average TP concentration of the Final Effluent was less than 0.2 mg/L.
+As demonstrated above in section AA-T-2, in general, Anger Avenue achieved effluent quality that met or exceeded design objectives.
+The Final Effluent annual average quality achieved in 2024 was equivalent with the MECP design objectives for advanced treatment plants.
+The observed annual average for CBOD was 5 mg/L, the observed annual average for TSS was less than 9 mg/L, while the annual average TP concentration of the Final Effluent was less than 0.3 mg/L.